 Like a parent who sees his child’s first (horrible) drawing, I have to pretend to still love you while lying to your face.
+That’s the relationship between me and my inbox when most pitch emails come in.

 If you’re wondering what qualifies me, I earned over $25,000/day as a consultant before I stopped to focus on my business.
 I’ve also helped thousands of people start businesses.